ICRA-2024/Pamphlett_Outram/README.md

 </details>

 ## Contact
-If you have any questions, please contact:
+If you have any question, please contact:

 - Pengyu Yin {[pengyu001@e.ntu.edu.sg]()}